williammilisic/cloudcloud.dev/index.md

 ## 6 April 2025
 * "*I like nonsense, it wakes up the brain cells.
 Fantasy is a necessary ingredient in living.
 It's a way of looking through the wrong end of the microscope, which is what I do, and that enables you to laugh at life's realities.*" — Dr. Seuss

+## 12 April 2025
+* [Leadership is about the footprint](https://www.linkedin.com/posts/williammilisic_leadershiplegacy-peoplefirst-leadwithheart-activity-7315965633769148417-EeIK) you leave in other people's lives.

 ## 3 April 2025
 * "*I shot an arrow into the air,
 It fell to earth, I knew not where;